Australia pleads for mercy for drug traffickers to be executed in Indonesia

-SYDNEY (Reuters) - Australia’s foreign minister on Wednesday appealed to Indonesia’s president to show mercy for two Australian drug traffickers due to executed in Indonesia, expressing disappointment that their latest legal appeal had been rejected.
+SYDNEY/JAKARTA (Reuters) - Australia’s foreign minister appealed to Indonesia’s president on Wednesday to show mercy for two Australian drug traffickers due to executed in Indonesia, expressing disappointment that their latest legal appeal had been rejected.

-Relations between Indonesia and Australia have sunk to a new low as Indonesia prepares to execute 11 convicts on death row, most on drugs charges, including the two Australians.

-President Joko Widodo has denied clemency to the convicts despite repeated pleas from Australia, Brazil and France, who all have citizens due to be executed by firing squad.
+President Joko Widodo has denied clemency to 11 convicts on death row, including the Australian nationals, ratcheting up diplomatic tensions amid repeated pleas for mercy.

+Indonesia’s attorney general said on Wednesday the executions, to be carried out by firing squads, would not be delayed or canceled in the face of diplomatic pressure, but declined to specify a date.

+About 90 percent of the preparations for the executions were completed, he said.
+Officials just needed to coordinate the prisoner transfers and prepare the firing squads, Prasetyo said, adding that the executions would be carried out as soon as possible.

+Widodo, who took calls from Brazil, France, and the Netherlands this week - who have nationals on death row in Indonesia - has warned these nations against interfering in Indonesia’s sovereign affairs.

-“We respect Indonesia’s sovereignty, we respect their legal system,” Australian Foreign Minister Julie Bishop told Sky News.
+Australian Foreign Minister Julie Bishop told Sky News Australia respects Indonesia’s sovereignty and legal system.

 “What we are asking is that President Widodo show mercy to these two young Australians,” she said.
 “He is a generous and forgiving man.”